 In 2017, Dorian released the album XALÁ, recorded in Villarreal, Spain with bassist Xavi Muñoz (Laetitia Sadier) and percussionist Marcos Junquera (Daniel Johnston).
 In a first for Dorian, the album is sung completely in their mother tongue of Spanish.
 XALÁ generated two videos conceptualized by Dorian: "CORPULENXIA", "MARTILLOS", and the 2019 short film, PAISA, co-directed by Dorian with longtime collaborator Graham Kolbeins.

-2019 has also seen the debut of XAVELA LUX AETERNA, Dorian's chamber orchestra tribute to the life and legacy of Chavela Vargas, with string arrangements by Spanish artist Alberto Montero.
+2019 also saw the debut of XAVELA LUX AETERNA, Dorian's chamber orchestra tribute to the life and legacy of Chavela Vargas, with string arrangements by Spanish artist Alberto Montero.
 The premiere of XAVELA LUX AETERNA took place at the Festival de Arte Sacro in Madrid.

 P R E S S